- Doctoral Programme in Education

 Minimum of published or accepted articles: 2

-Requirements of the articles: 1 of the articles has to be published or accepted for publication in journals included in the Journal Citation Index (JCR).
+Requirements of the articles: 1 of the articles has to be in published or accepted in magazines included in the Journal Citation Index (JCR), except those with an impact index, such as those indexed in ESCI.
 The second article has to be published or accepted for publication in journals listed in the JCR, or in the Scimago Journal Rank (SJR), ERIH or Latindex (Catalogue, fulfilling 33/36 criteria.
 The student has to be first author of the articles (this last requirement will apply to theses in the form of compendium of publications by students who enrol from the academic year 2018-19).